 While the likelihood of F&M experiencing a violent crisis is very low, the College's multiple access points, the daily presence of more than 3,000 students, employees, and visitors, and violent incidents at institutions across the country were factors trustees considered in making the decision.
 DPS officers patrol many areas outside of the grounds of the campus day and night, including the rail yard, Baker Campus, Buchanan Park and surrounding neighborhoods.
 The decision to provide side arms to sworn campus police officers enables these members of the public safety department to provide a higher level of protection in areas they patrol, and allows for an even more effective response to threatening situations.
 Non-sworn officers of DPS will continue to provide security functions and will not be armed.

 F&M joins several higher education institutions in the Lancaster and Central and Eastern Pennsylvania regions that equip sworn officers with firearms, including include Millersville University, York College, Penn State-Harrisburg, Muhlenberg College, Lafayette College, Lehigh University, Moravian College, Juniata College and Dickinson College.

 The decision at F&M was the outcome of extensive research and an eight-month campus-wide discussion initiated by the College's leadership and completed by a Trustees' Task Force on the Question of Arming after F&M President Daniel R. Porterfield in September 2013 called for an inclusive campus conversation on the question of whether the College should arm its sworn officers.

-Campus community input will inform F&M President Daniel R. Porterfield's discussions with the Franklin & Marshall College Board of Trustees.
-The Board has ultimate responsibility for policies promoting the security of the campus community, the effective management of legal risk and liability, and compliance with relevant local, state and federal laws.
+The decision whether or not to arm rests with the College's board because of its ultimate responsibility for policies promoting the security of the campus community, the effective management of legal risk and liability, and compliance with relevant local, state and federal laws.